Sanjeev Goyal

-Sanjeev Goyal FBA is an Indian-British economist who is currently Arthur C. Pigou Professor of Economics at the University of Cambridge and a Fellow of Christ's College, Cambridge.
-He received a BA (Honours, 1983) from Delhi University and an MA (1989) and PhD (1990) from Cornell University, all in economics.
-He is a pioneer and a leading international scholar in the economic study of networks.
-His 2007 book Connections: an introduction to the economics of networks (2007) was published by Princeton University Press; a new book, Networks: An Economics Approach is to be published by MIT Press.
+Sanjeev Goyal FBA is an Indian-British economist, best known for his pioneering research on networks.

+He is currently Arthur C. Pigou Professor of Economics at the University of Cambridge and a Fellow of Christ's College, Cambridge.
+His book, Connections: an introduction to the economics of networks, was published by Princeton University Press in 2007; his second book, Networks: An Economics Approach, was published by MIT Press in 2023.

 Sanjeev Goyal is a Fellow of the British Academy and Fellow of the Econometric Society.
 He was the founding Director of the Cambridge-INET Institute (2012–2014) and Chair of the Cambridge Economics Faculty (2014–2018).